The Problematic Structure of the September 11th Victim Compensation Fund, 53 DePaul L. Rev. 527 (2004)

 Date of Authorship for this Version

 Priest, George L., "The Problematic Structure of the September 11th Victim Compensation Fund" (2004).
 Faculty Scholarship Series.
-Paper 639.
+639.